iliab1/CustomerChurnPrediction/README.md

 5. Predictive Modeling and Evaluation

 ## Libraries used
-This project leverages the Scikit-learn library for Python to train and evaluate supervised learning algorithms for churn classification.
+This project leverages the Scikit-learn library for Python to train and evaluate supervised learning algorithms.